qri-io/rfcs/text/0000-filesystem-integration.md

 This design is preferable because it makes Qri more relatable to data consumers who are used to working with data files.
 It also emulates the established and popular workflow of git.

-If we don't do this, qri users have the additional burden of manually exporting qri components to files, and must use more advanced commands/tooling/scripting to commit changes to a dataset. _This proposal opens up the universe of qri-compatible tools to anything that can save json and csv files to the filesystem_
+If we don't do this, new qri users have the additional burden of manually exporting qri components to files, and must use more advanced commands/tooling/scripting to commit changes to a dataset. _This proposal opens up the universe of qri-compatible tools to anything that can save json and csv files to the filesystem_

 This feature is also critical to the desired GUI for Qri, which would make the Qri frontend behave more like Github Desktop.
 The Qri frontend will clone, validate commits, show diffs, allow for pushing and publishing, etc.  Some basic editing will be possible via the frontend, but most users will move to another environment to actually make changes.